One-shot Compositional Data Generation for Low Resource Handwritten Text Recognition: Impact of Data Generation for HTR

 \textbf{SOTA results:} The obtained results using different approaches and data settings are presented in Table \ref{tab:all_experiments}.
 We compare the performance when using real Borg lines (where we can apply unsupervised or supervised learning), versus using our synthetically generated lines.
-As it can be seen, annotated data free approaches: unsupervised \cite{baro2019} or few-shot without fine-tuning \cite{souibgui2020} (although providing one or few examples from each symbol to be used as supports is still needed) obtains very low results.
+As expected, annotated data free approaches, such as the unsupervised \cite{baro2019} or few-shot without fine-tuning \cite{souibgui2020} (although providing one or few examples from each symbol to be used as supports is still needed) obtains very poor results.
 The reasons are the high degree of similarity among the Borg symbols and the difficult symbol segmentation in the unsupervised approach, whereas in the few-shot method the problem is the difference of distribution between the Borg dataset and the Omniglot one that was used to train.
 It is better, hence, to train the segmentation free models with annotated data.
 This leads to two options: Using a real annotated data or using our synthetically created one.

-For using the real data scenario, training a MDLSTM in a supervised way could lead to a good result, with a high amount of annotated lines.
-But, in our experiments, since the maximum number of available annotated lines is 214, and knowing that the Borg manuscript has different writers, the results are still moderate.
-Note that, of course, the performance is getting better when providing more annotated pages, which require more user effort.
+In case of having a high amount of annotated lines, training a MDLSTM in a supervised way could lead to a good result.
+But, in our experiments, since the maximum number of available annotated lines is 214, and knowing that the Borg manuscript has different handwriting styles, the results are still moderate.
+Note that, of course, the performance improves when providing more annotated pages, which require more user effort.
 With the few-shot method, however, a much better result of 0.21 SER is obtained with few annotated data (117 lines for fine-tuning the model pretrained on Omniglot).
-But, even annotating these 117 lines at symbol level (i.e. providing the bounding box of each one) is a time consuming task.
-By performing the human annotation experiment, we found that those lines can take approximately 4 hours to be labeled.
+But, even the annotation of these 117 lines at symbol level (i.e. providing the bounding box of each one) is a time consuming task.
+Nota that when performing the human annotation experiment, we found that those lines require approximately 4 hours to be labeled.